 Liposuction in Akron, OH

 After losing that last bit of weight, certain areas of the body may still be disproportionate to others.
 Some people also have more than the usual amount of fat on their thighs, buttocks, or abdomen and find it difficult to eliminate through diet and exercise.
-Liposuction is a permanent way of eliminating fat in problem areas and can be performed safely by Dr. Steven Carp for patients in Akron, Cleveland, Uniontown, North Canton, Cuyahoga Falls, Wadsworth, Portage Lakes, Massillon and Hudson, Ohio.
+Liposuction is a means of eliminating fat in problem areas and can be performed safely by Dr. Steven Carp for patients in Akron, Cleveland, Uniontown, North Canton, Cuyahoga Falls, Wadsworth, Portage Lakes, Massillon and Hudson, Ohio.

 What is Liposuction?

 Liposuction is a cosmetic surgery procedure designed to provide shape and contour to the body by getting rid of excess fat from specific locations, such as the buttocks, thighs, belly, knees, hips, chin, neck, cheeks, and upper arms.
 Throughout the past 10 years, liposuction procedures, which are also known by Canton and Akron patients as “suction lipectomy” or “lipoplasty,” have undergone a number of improvements.
 A variety of new techniques, such as power-assisted liposuction, ultrasound-assisted lipoplasty (UAL), and the super-wet and tumescent techniques, enable Dr. Carp to give his patients better results with less downtime.

 While liposuction is not meant to replace regular exercise and a healthy diet, it is helpful for removing unwanted body fat that won’t respond to healthy lifestyle practices.
 If you’re thinking about having liposuction, please read the rest of this page and speak with Dr. Carp so he can address any questions you may have and provide a professional recommendation that suits your particular needs.